How to Talk to Your Child About ADHD Medicine

 FOR IMPULSIVITY: “Our brain is able to reflect on our thoughts before deciding to act on them.
 This delay helps us decide what to do at any given time.
 If this reflector isn’t working properly, we don’t stop to think before we act.
 This is why you might call out or interrupt.
 (Or why you do things without thinking and feel bad about it.)
 The medicine will help your reflector work more effectively, so you can think before you talk or act.”

 ASK FOR INPUT: “Mary, I need your help.
 Do you think the medicine is helping your brakes work better?
 How about your filters?
 Maybe we need to speak to the doctor about adjusting the amount you take.”

-The more your child understands the purpose of medication and how it works, the more likely she is to cooperate.
-If there are side effects, she will be less upset if you explain them, and assure her that you’ll talk to her doctor about it.
+The more your child understands the purpose of medication and how it works, the more likely they are to cooperate.
+If there are side effects, they will be less upset if you explain them, and assure them that you’ll talk to the doctor about it.

 Offer some control

 Being actively involved in the decision-making increases a child’s cooperation.
 So let your child have a role in assessing the effects of his medication.
 For example, set up a chart for each day of the week, divided into time periods (before school, after lunch, after school).
 Across the top write brakes, filters, and reflectors.
 At the end of the day, have your child tell you how his medicine worked during the day.
 Mark his findings in the chart, and you can see when it’s working and when it isn’t.
 Your team effort can help determine his medication dose and timing.